½cupchocolate chunksdark, milk, or semi-sweet chocolate

 For the milk, whole or 2% is best.
 Almond milk and canned coconut milk are good dairy-free substitutes.

 For the chocolate, use chopped up chocolate bars or morsels.
-I prefer to use 70% dark chocolate, but you can use semi-sweet chocolate, bittersweet chocolate, milk chocolate, or dairy-free chocolate.
+Dark chocolate, semi-sweet chocolate, bittersweet chocolate, milk chocolate, or dairy-free chocolate are all great options.

 Be sure to use 100% unsweetened cocoa powder.